Points in Time

 Because of Alexandria's strategic importance as a railroad center and port, federal troops under the command of General Charles Sanford of the New York State militia lost no time in invading the town by land and sea on the morning of May 24, 1861.
 This same day, a regiment of New York Fire Zouaves, led by Colonel Elmer Ellsworth, landed at the foot of Cameron Street.
 With a few recruits, Ellsworth proceeded up King Street where he glimpsed James Jackson's Confederate flag fluttering in the breeze over the Marshall House.
 The colonel and his retinue entered the hotel, climbed to the roof and seized the banner.
 Descending the staircase, Ellsworth was shot in the chest by Jackson.
 In return, the hotel proprietor was shot and bayoneted by Union Corporal Brownell.
 Both Jackson and Ellsworth were mortally wounded and each quickly became a martyr to his respective cause.

 The invasion of Alexandria forever changed the social, cultural and economic fabric of the old seaport town.
 For four years Alexandria was occupied by Union forces; indeed, the city endured the longest military occupation by Union troops of any town during the conflict.
-Although there was little fighting near Alexandria, the influx of so many soldiers meant that residents would no longer experience the peace of the antebellum period.
+Although there was little fighting near Alexandria, the influx of so many soldiers meant that life changed considerably for the town’s residents.
 Upon taking office as Military Governor of Virginia in 1862, General Slough instituted a curfew and a ban on sales of alcohol to soldiers, noting that there had been for days previous, a reign of terror in Alexandria.
 The streets were crowded with intoxicated soldiery; murder was of almost hourly occurrence and disturbances, robbery and riot were constant.
 The sidewalks and docks were covered with drunken men, women and children and quiet citizens were afraid to venture into the streets and life and property were at the mercy of the maddened throng-a condition of things perhaps never in the history of this country to be found in any other city.